rustwasm/console_error_panic_hook/README.md

 ![Console without panic hook](without_panic_hook.png)

-but with this panic hook installed you will see the panic message
+With this panic hook installed you will see the panic message

 ![Console with panic hook set up](with_panic_hook.png)